Vishakhavel/Vishakhavel/README.md

 -  I'm currently a Cloud Solutions Architect Intern at *Sony Research India*.
 -  I'm interested in Cloud based software development, Backend Development (Spring developer), DevOps, Platform Engineering and Big Data Analytics.
+-  University Teaching Assistant for the subject "Operating Systems".
--  I completed my internship from *Futurenet Technologies* ( November 2020 - February 2021), my role being that of a Full Stack Developer and Cloud Solutions Architect.
+-  I was a Full Stack Developer intern from *Futurenet Technologies* ( November 2020 - February 2021 )
--  ⚡  I'm the lead guitar player for the instrumental-duo band "Frequency" and the progressive rock band "Azrael".
+-  I'm the lead guitar player for the instrumental-duo band "Frequency" and the progressive rock band "Azrael".

 ---